-Industrial sterilization is the process of eradicating living organism from certain environments and products.
-It is a function which is primarily used in the pharmaceutical and biotechnology industries due to the sensitive nature of production and the need for safety and controls in both the production, testing and distribution stages within these industries.
+Industrial sterilization is the process of eradicating all living micro-organisms from certain environments and products.
+This process is primarily used in the pharmaceutical and biotechnology industries due to the sensitive nature of production and the need for safety and controls in the production, testing and distribution stages within these industries.

 Industrial sterilization processes can be defined as those operations having as objective the destruction, permanent inactivation, or physical removal of all microorganisms.